 Coachella is a medium-sized city located in the state of California.
 With a population of 45,839 people and eight constituent neighborhoods, Coachella is the 203rd largest community in California.
 Coachella has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Coachella, where the median household income is $33,870.00.

-Unlike some cities, Coachella isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Coachella are a mix of both white- and blue-collar jobs.
+When you are in Coachella, you'll notice that it is more blue-collar than most other communities in America.
+35.71% of Coachella’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Coachella is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Coachella who work in maintenance occupations (14.69%), sales jobs (11.81%), and food service (10.17%).
+There are especially a lot of people living in Coachella who work in maintenance occupations (14.57%), sales jobs (12.64%), and food service (10.52%).

 Coachella is an extremely ethnically-diverse city.
 The people who call Coachella home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Coachella, accounting for 97.57% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Coachella, accounting for 97.87% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Coachella residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coachella include German, Irish, Italian, Canadian, and French.
+Important ancestries of people in Coachella include Irish, French, Italian, Canadian, and English.